Welcome to the embodiment lab. We are a group focussing on embodiment in the contexts of psychotherapy, learning, research and the arts.

 What do we mean by the term embodiment?

 Embodiment on this view is an existential condition in which the body is the subjective source of experience (Csordas, 1999).
 It arises from culture and the experience of being-in-the-world.
-Rosch, Thompson and Verela (1991) refer to an ‘enactive’ (Thompson, 2007) approach to cognition (a dynamic interaction between an acting organism and its environment):
+Rosch, Thompson and Verela (1991) refer to an ‘enactive’ (Thompson & Stapleton, 2009) approach to cognition (a dynamic interaction between an acting organism and its environment):

 Cognitive science claims intelligent behaviour emerges from the interplay between brain, body, and world and this interaction is termed embodied, embedded cognition.
 Embodiment refers to both the embedding of cognitive processes in brain circuitry and to the origin of these processes in an organism’s sensory-motor experience.
 Thus, action and perception are no longer interpreted in terms of the classic physical-mental dichotomy, but rather as closely interlinked (Fuchs, 2009).
 Embodiment research has shown that the line between mind and body is not a one-way street.
-Consequently, the body has a strong influence on the mind.
+Consequently, the body has a strong influence on the mind and this is the foundation of embodied psychotherapies such as dance movement psychotherapy and its derivative The BodyMind Approach designed specifically for supporting people experiencing medically unexplained symptoms.

 Expression of emotional experience is linked to the description of bodily sensation.
 Embodied cognition conceives of thinking and feeling as embedded in the body.
 Embodiment interventions are based on this concept making use of bottom-up processing to generate/enhance emotional experiences and activate related cognitions.
 Bottom-up effects occur on the sensory, emotional, or cognitive levels, due to changes in bodily movements or postures.